gav-/Nand2Tetris-Games_and_Demos/README.md

 [![YouTube Video: Bouncing Ball Demo](https://s.ytimg.com/yts/img/favicon_48-vfl1s0rGh.png)<br>Watch the YouTube video](http://www.youtube.com/watch?v=L_uQlRq6BhI)

-A classic bouncing boing ball demo that originated on the Amiga and has been duplicated only many other systems.
+A classic bouncing boing ball demo that originated on the Amiga and has since been duplicated on many other systems.

 This version was inspired by the bouncing ball segment in this ZX81 Demo "25thanni": https://youtu.be/sKj6TaADFWo?t=90